Stardust (Gaiman novel): Publication history

 Musical comedian Tim Minchin expressed interest in the idea of adapting the story into a stage musical during a Facebook Live Q&A for The Guardian in October 2017 while discussing Matilda The Musical.

 Awards

 The original DC Comics series was nominated for the Comics Buyer's Guide Fan Awards for Favorite Limited Series for 1998 and 1999.
 The collected edition of the series was also nominated for the Comics Buyer's Guide Fan Award for Favorite Reprint Graphic Album for 1999.

 In 1999, the Mythopoeic Society awarded it the Mythopoeic Fantasy Award for Adult Literature.
 The novel was nominated for the Locus Award that same year.
 In 2000, it received an Alex Award from the American Library Association.

 Adaptations

 BBC Radio 4 produced a two-part radio adaptation first broadcast 17 December 2016, dramatized and directed by Dirk Maggs and featuring Eleanor Bron as narrator, Matthew Beard as Tristan, and Sophie Rundle as Yvaine.

+A film starring Claire Danes as Yvaine, Charlie Cox as Tristan, Michelle Pfeiffer as the witch queen Lamia, with cameos by Robert De Niro and Henry Cavill and narration by Sir Ian McKellen was released in 2007.